elsartz/employee-tracker/README.md

   - [Questions](#questions)

   # Installation
-    It is a command-line application that's why we are going to need: Node.js, Inquirer, and MySQL.
+    It is a command-line application that's why we are going to need:
+   - Node.js to run the application and some modules from the npm library,
+     - Inquirer for the inputs,
+     - MySQL2 module to handle the database queries,
+     - console.table for the print-out.

   # Usage
-    Usage
+    An application for viewing, managing and manipulating data for employees which can be easily converted for every company's size.

   # Contributing
     Vardis Sartzetakis